Lohri Festival Explained for Kids: Stories, Traditions, Food & Dances from Punjab

 The day after Lohri marks the beginning of the Magh month, and hence, it is called Maghi in Punjab.

-This (Maghi) is the day when Pongal is celebrated in Tamil Nadu and Makar Sankranti in most other parts of India such as Karnataka, Kerala, Andhra Pradesh, Telangana, Maharashtra, Bihar, and Jharkhand.
+This (Maghi) is the day when Pongal is celebrated in Tamil Nadu, Uttarayan in Gujarat, Magh Bihu in Assam, and Makar Sankranti in most other parts of India, such as Karnataka, Kerala, Andhra Pradesh, Telangana, Maharashtra, Bihar, and Jharkhand.

 What is Lohri?

-For farmers, predominantly those in Punjab, Lohri signifies the end of the winter crop season and the harvest of Rabi crops like wheat, mustard, and sugarcane.
+For farmers, predominantly those in Punjab, Lohri marks the end of the winter crop season and the harvest of Rabi crops, such as wheat, mustard, and sugarcane.

 Fire is central to Lohri celebrations, symbolizing warmth, energy, and hope for prosperity.